 The foundation of family structure in the society is a pair-bonded marriage, which only occurs between two women.
 Children are raised by two mothers–typically, one of higher status and one of slightly lesser status–and this status is passed down through the “higher mother.”
 Either mother may give birth to the child, but the child is considered to belong to both.

 Though men contribute to fertilization on a biological level, they are not considered parents on a cultural level and Middlelanders have no concept (neither in their language nor in practice) of fatherhood.
 Men also do not marry and typically live with their mothers or sisters for their entire lives.

-This family structure is a largely a consequence of unique Middlelander biology and their complex relationship with the hormone-altering yaw root.
-It also affects their conception of gender entirely.
+This family structure is largely a consequence of unique Middlelander biology and their complex relationship with the hormone-altering yaw root.
+It also affects their concept of gender entirely.